🇺🇸USA Edition

 Be prepared for these common questions in US tech interviews.

-Q: Tell me about a time you had to learn a new technology or legal concept quickly.
-How did you approach it?
+Q: Describe a time when you had to learn a new technology quickly.
+How did you approach it, and what was the outcome?

 Medium